ucsb-cs148-f21/project-t03-fitnessguru/team/retrospectives/RETRO_01.md

 * a change: Meet outside of class
 * a measurement: The amount of issues closed by their specific deadlines.

-## Optional

-* Record anything else you think the team might want to remember from this retro

 ## Retro Assessment

 * A brief description of what retro outline or process you used.